pubkey/rxdb/docs-src/docs/articles/javascript-vector-database.md

 };
 ```

 Both methods allow you to limit the number of embeddings fetched from storage while still ensuring a reasonably precise search result.
 However, they differ in how many embeddings are read and how precise the results are, with trade-offs between performance and accuracy.
-The first method has a known embedding read amount of `docsPerIndexSide` time the amount of indexes.
+The first method has a known embedding read amount of `docsPerIndexSide * 2 * [amount of indexes]`.
 The second method reads out an unknown amount of embeddings, depending on the sparsity of the dataset and the value of `indexDistance`.

+And that's it for the implemenation.
+We now have a local first vector database that is able to store and query vector data.

 ## Performance benchmarks

+Let’s run performance benchmarks on my **high-end gaming PC** to give you a sense of how long different operations take and what's achievable.

 In server-side databases, performance can be improved by scaling hardware or adding more servers.
-However, local-first apps face the unique challenge that the hardware is determined by the end user, making performance unpredictable.
+However, [local-first](../offline-first.md) apps face the unique challenge that the hardware is determined by the end user, making performance unpredictable.
 Some users may have **high-end gaming PCs**, while others might be using **outdated smartphones in power-saving mode**.
 Therefore, when building a local-first app that processes more than a few documents, performance becomes a critical factor and should be thoroughly tested upfront.

-Let’s run performance benchmarks on my **high-end gaming PC** to give you a sense of how long different operations take and what's achievable.

-Embedding generation on different models:

 ### Performance of the Query Methods